 - You must have no signs of keratoconus (which is an abnormal condition of the cornea) or glaucoma.

-Some mild side effects such as dryness, glare and halos may be experienced shortly after LASIK surgery but usually diminish shortly thereafter.
+Some mild side effects such as dryness, glare and halos may be experienced after LASIK surgery but usually diminish shortly thereafter.
 Like any other surgical procedure, each patient heals differently.
-If any over reaction or under reaction occurs, within three to six months the eye will stabilize.
-At this point, an additional screening is recommended to discuss further treatments that may help to fine-tune your vision.

 If you are interested in LASIK surgery and believe you may be a candidate, contact us today to schedule a consultation.
 This initial consultation will go a long way in helping to determine if LASIK surgery is a viable option and will help you to make an educated decision.
 For us here at MidWest EyeCenter, it is of paramount importance to ensure that each patient has all of his/her questions answered to their satisfaction prior to undergoing LASIK surgery.

 On the day of your LASIK surgery, you will arrive at the MidWest EyeCenter’s West Chester Laser Center about an hour prior to the procedure.
 After you are checked in, preparations for your procedure will begin.
-The area around your eyes will be thoroughly cleaned.
-Anesthetic eye drops will be used to numb your eyes (no injections are necessary!).
-For those who are experiencing anxiety, a mild sedative may be offered.
-After the anesthetic has taken effect and your eyes are completely numb, an eyelid holder is put in place to prevent any blinking during the short procedure.
-The anesthetic ensures that you are comfortable and relaxed during the procedure—you will not see anything coming towards your eye.
+Patients are instructed to clean their own face and eyes.
+A mild sedative is also prescribed to every patient to help calm their nerves.
+First, anesthetic eye drops will be used to numb your eyes (no injection is necessary).
+Once the anesthetic has taken effect and your eyes are completely numb, an eyelid holder is put in place to prevent any blinking during the short procedure.
+The anesthetic ensures that you are comfortable and relaxed during the procedure.
 The LASIK procedure is usually completed in five minutes or less, depending on how much correction is needed.
 You may experience some pressure during the procedure, but no pain.
 After the surgery is complete the corneal flap bonds naturally.
 Blurry vision is common immediately after the procedure and therefore you will need to have someone on hand to drive you home.
-In the first 24 hours after surgery, some discomfort may persist and can usually be alleviated with over the counter pain medication.
-Some swelling and watering of the eyes as well as sensitivity to bright light may occur for a few days but most LASIK patients are able to resume their normal activities the next day.
+In the first 24 hours after surgery, some discomfort may persist and can usually be alleviated with over-the-counter pain medication.
+Some swelling and watering of the eyes, as well as sensitivity to bright light, may occur for a few days but most LASIK patients are able to resume their normal activities the next day.